SneakyPeet/EasyEventSourcing/ReadMe.md

 * **Saving Commandse** - Gives the ability to replay all actions against a changed domain and compare the differences.
 Also acts as a log.
 * **But Who Sent The Command?** - Logging user info as meta data with the command
 * **Testing** - `f(Events,Command) => Event(s)` testing is great, but is it enough?
 I don't think so
-* **Default Constructor Dependency** - I hate the default constructor dependency needed to build Aggregates and Sagas in the IRepository.
+* **Default Constructor Dependency** - I hate the default constructor dependency needed to build Aggregates and Process Managers in the IRepository.
 I am not sure how to remove it :(
 * **Reuse Boilerplate per Bounded Context** - That means each bounded context gets bundled in it's own application. improves scalability per Context as well as Mobility.
 * **Event Sourcing in a Functional Language** - cause let's face it almost everything described above is a function